esoltys/climate_data_viz/README.md

 - Frontend:
   - Simple and clean HTML interface for data visualization
-  - Integration of D3.js for creating dynamic and responsive charts
+  - Integration of Apache ECharts for creating dynamic and responsive charts

 - Backend:
   - FastAPI framework for high-performance, easy-to-use API development